kubernetes/enhancements/keps/sig-api-machinery/3716-webhook-predicates/README.md

 type ValidatingWebhook struct {
   // ...

-  // MatchConditions is a list of conditions on the AdmissionRequest ('request') that must be met for a
+  // MatchConditions is a list of conditions on the AdmissionRequest ('request') that must be met
-  // request to be sent to this webhook.
+  // for a request to be sent to this webhook.
+All conditions in the list must evaluate to TRUE for
+  // the request to be matched.
   // +optional
   MatchConditions []MatchCondition `json:"matchConditions,omitempty"`
 }